-Mastopexy, Breast uplift is carried out to improve the shape and firmness of the breast after weight loss or pregnancy – breast feeding.
-Breast Uplift is performed to regain a more youthful natural size and shape of the breast and thereby improve self-esteem.
+Mastopexy is carried out to improve the shape and firmness of the breast after weight loss or breast feeding.
 The desire to improve your breast size and or shape is something you share with nearly 60% of women.
-At London Bridge Plastic Surgery, we provide a caring, professional service to achieve the best natural, aesthetic breast appearance in Breast Uplift surgery.
+Mastopexy is used to reshape the breasts and equalize differently shaped breast to improve symmetry.

 If you need or desire an increase in volume, Breast Enhancement with Uplift, commonly a periareolar scar only may be required or a Vertical scar technique.

 Will drains be used at the time of Breast Uplift, Mastopexy?The use of drains (thin tubes from each breast) may be necessary depending on the extent of Uplift required.
 At LBPS, we believe that any blood or fluid in the breast leads to inflammation and scarring with longer healing time.
 Any drains will be removed before you leave Hospital.

 What is Breast Uplift, Mastopexy, Breast Reshaping?Breast Uplift is a surgical procedure performed to reshape a woman’s breast by removing excess skin and repositioning the nipple, to restore a youthful, natural aesthetic appearance.